FrankFlitton/Personal-Website/ssr-frontend/content/projects/4-cigi.md

 ## New Site Map

-Te new strategy was to move to a keyword focused navigation and away from a content type navigation.
+The new strategy was to move to a keyword focused navigation and away from a content type navigation.
 Using the new dynamic site map, new content is front and center and the user can deep dive on a topic and explore all of CIGI's research on the topic.
 Articles, podcasts, books and interactive essays on a topic appear along side each other to keep the user learning and exploring.

 <iframe src="https://rawgit.com/FrankFlitton/CIGI-Online-Site-Map/master/index.html" width="100%" height="650" frameborder="0" style="min-width:400px;min-height:400px;"></iframe>